Seasonal flu vaccination 2021-2022

 The flu vaccines currently available give 70-80% protection against infection, with flu virus strains closely matching those in the vaccine.

 In the elderly, protection against infection may be less, but immunisation reduces the chances of pneumonia, hospital admissions and death from seasonal flu.
+There is also a new adjuvanted vaccine available for the elderly which should offer greated protection that the standard vaccines used before.

 It is recommended that people in the following groups have the seasonal flu vaccination: